 - Beaches of Koh Tarutao: There are many remote desert island like beaches on Koh Tarutao, especially at Ao Son, which you will most likely have it all to yourself.

 - Snorkelling on Koh Tarutao: Snorkelling is possible on the Northeast side but you have to rent a tail boat to take you and we were told it is not worthwhile if you’ve been to (or planning to go to) Koh Adang or Lipe.

 - Mountain biking on Koh Tarutao: You can rent excellent sturdy mountain bikes for 250 bahts (around £5 / $8) for 1 day and go from Ao Talo Phante Malacca to the more remote and pretty Ao Son, 6km away.
 The trail goes through the Tarutao mainland jungle and took us around 40 minutes each way.

 - Hiking in Koh Tarutao: There are some great hikes in Tarutao through the many jungle trails, such as the to the Lu Du Waterfall near Ao Son or to the 400m Tob-Bob cliff at Ao Talo Phante Malacca.

-- Canoeing on Koh Tarutao: Our favourite activity was renting a canoe (500 bahts / £10 / $15 for the day) and paddling through a mangrove forest to a crocodile cave towards Ao Rusi in the north east side of the island.
+- Kayaking on Koh Tarutao: Our favourite activity was renting a kayak (500 bahts / £10 / $15 for the day) and paddling through a mangrove forest to a crocodile cave towards Ao Rusi in the north east side of the island.
 This is a really fun day trip, but remember to bring head torches for the dark crocodile cave.